Frequently Asked Questions

 Grandma’s Molasses comes in two grades: Original and Robust.
 Original molasses: amber color, used to sweeten hot cereals, yogurts or hot drinks (like coffee, tea or cocoa).
 It’s also used in gingerbreads, cookies, pies, cakes and glazes.
 Robust molasses: more concentrated with a richer flavor than Original; used in slow-cooked dishes like baked beans or barbeque sauce.

 Both grades of Grandma’s Molasses are unsulfured molasses, making them the finest quality of sugarcane molasses available.

-Sulfured molasses is made from immature green sugarcane that is treated with sulfur fumes during the sugar extracting process, whereas Grandma’s unsulfured molasses is made of the finest quality pure unsulfured juice of sun-ripened sugarcane.
+Sulfured molasses is made from immature green sugarcane that is treated with sulfur fumes during the sugar extracting process, whereas Grandma’s unsulfured molasses is made of the finest quality pure unsulfured liquid of sun-ripened sugarcane.

 No, Grandma’s Molasses does not require refrigeration, even after opening.

 The Non-GMO Project is a nonprofit organization, which offers North America’s third-party verification and labeling for non-GMO (genetically modified organism) food and products.
 Grandma’s Molasses is made with Non-GMO Project Verified ingredients.